Environmentalists Concerned About Norfolk Naval Shipyard Power Plant Proposal

 “These nitrogen oxide emissions from the air will to a great extent land on the land where they will be washed into the water.
 Some will land directly on the waterway, contributing to nitrogen degradation in the bay,” Sanner said.

-She added the plant may also have health consequences.
-It could emit small-sized particulates that could lead to cardiovascular and respiratory problems.
+She added the plant may also have health consequences for residents of a nearby predominantly Black community.
+The plan could emit small-sized particulates that could lead to cardiovascular and respiratory problems.

 In response to the concerns from environmentalists, a spokeswoman for the shipyard affirmed the plant would not increase pollution.
 The Navy has said the project will also create new jobs and provide other local economic benefits.